Sweden and the euro: Economic research

 A 2009 economic study from J. James Reade (Oxford) and Ulrich Volz (German Development Institute) on the possible entry of Sweden in the eurozone has found that it would be likely to have a positive effect.
 The study of the evolution of the Swedish money market rates shows that they closely follow the euro rates, even during times of economic crisis.
 This shows that Sweden would not lose in terms of monetary policy autonomy, as the Swedish Central Bank already closely follows the rates set by the European Central Bank.
 When adopting the euro, Sweden would swap this autonomy on paper for a real influence on the European monetary policy thanks to the gaining of a seat in the ECB's governing council.
 Overall, the study concludes that "staying outside of the eurozone implies forgone benefits that Sweden, a small open economy with a sizable and internationally exposed financial sector, would enjoy from adopting an international currency."

 Opinion polls

-Prime Minister Fredrik Reinfeldt stated in December 2007 that there will be no referendum until there is stable support in the polls.
-The polls have generally showed a stable support for the "no" alternative, except some polls in 2009 which showed a support for "yes".
-Since 2010 opinion polls have shown a strong support for "no".
+Former Prime Minister Fredrik Reinfeldt stated in December 2007 that there would be no new referendum until there was stable support for "yes" in the polls.

+From 2004–2009, polls generally showed stable support for the "no" alternative, except for a few polls in 2009 which showed a narrow lead for "yes".
+Strong support for "no" existed from 2010–2014, e.g., with 73% opposing and only 23% supporting euro introduction in a November 2014 poll.
+According to Eurobarometer polls, the numbers of Swedes favouring adoption of the euro in Sweden grew to 32% in April 2015, 45% in April 2022 and 54% in April 2023.